-The match will be based on the following list of data elements: last four digits of Social Security Number, date of birth, last name and first name.
-DSS will match the USAC Data elements to its SNAP data.
-There are two (2) scenarios for the DSS match process, which will be returned to USAC as a binary yes/no response.
-DSS will not release any other information from the SNAP recipient's records.
+The match will be based on the following list of data elements: last four digits of Social Security Number, date of birth, first name, and last name.
+DHHS will match the USAC Data elements to its SNAP data.
+There are two (2) scenarios for the DHHS match process, which will be returned to USAC as a binary yes/no response.
+DHHS will not release any other information from the SNAP recipient's records.
 The scenarios are:

-- 1. Positive DSS match DSS finds a match in its respective system for the USAC Data provided. - 2.
-No DSS match DSS finds no match in its respective system for the USAC Data provided.
+- 1. Positive DHHS match DHHS finds a 100% match on the last four digits of the Social Security Number, date of birth and first name and last name in its respective system for the USAC Data provided. - 2.
+No DHHS match DHHS finds no 100% match on the last four digits of the Social Security Number, date of birth and first name and last name in its respective system for the USAC Data provided.